conwayjw97/Image-Colourisation-with-Deep-Learning/timelog.md

 ### 30 Oct 2019
 * *3 hours* Modifying CNN to show feature activation for each layer
 * *0.5 hours* Francesco meeting
+* *7 hours* Developing new CNN models which can better generalize